-Focus on improving communication with oneself in order to improve relationships.
+Focuses on improving communication with oneself in order to improve relationships.
 Addresses perception, emotions, language, verbal and non-verbal communication, listening, and conflict resolution skills.
+Prerequisites: WR90 with a 'C' or better and Compass Reading score of 69 or higher.